wandb/helm-charts/README.md

 Now, your wandb deployment will use the mounted SSL certificate for securing communication over HTTPS.

-### Configuring the wandb SDK to Leverage the SSL Certificates
+### Configuring the wandb python SDK to leverage the self-signed SSL Certificates

 To configure the wandb SDK to use the SSL certificates, follow these steps: